Account Configuration Guide

 By default, CO_EQUITY1 will be applied to the set of Capital Accounts subject to full elimination.

 Retained earnings and Non-Controlling Interest (NCI) represent two important components of a company’s equity.
-Retained earnings refer to the portion of a company’s net income that is kept or retained within the business rather than distributed to shareholders as dividends.
+A company keeps a portion of its net income as retained earnings and does not pay it out as dividends.
 They represent the cumulative profits or losses of the company since its inception, minus any dividends paid out to shareholders.

 Non-Controlling Interest (NCI), on the other hand, refers to the portion of equity in a subsidiary company that is not owned by the parent company.
 It represents the ownership stake held by external shareholders or minority investors in the subsidiary.